taraqfarhan/ggl/README.md

 For every web-browsers
+-h --help                         display this help page

--im --img --image                   show the image section for the search -v --vid --video                    show the video section from the search -y -yt --youtube                    search the youtube -cg --gpt --chatgpt                 prompt chatgpt --gem --gemini                      prompt gemini
+-im --img --image                 show the image section for the search -v --vid --video                  show the video section from the search -y -yt --youtube                  search the youtube -cg --gpt --chatgpt               prompt chatgpt
+--gem --gemini                    prompt gemini
 -w --wiki --wikipedia             search the wiki
+-g -gh --git --github             search the github
+-s -st --stack --stackoverflow    search stack-overflow -d --ddg --duckduckgo             search duckduckgo search engine instead of google

+For emails (gmail)
--g -gh --git --github               search the github -s -st --stack --stackoverflow      search stack-overflow -d --ddg --duckduckgo               search duckduckgo search engine instead of google -gm --gmail                         search your mail with that search-query --mail --send-mail                  send mail to someone with their mail address -h --help                           display this help page
+-gm --gmail                       search your mail with that search-query --mail --send-mail                send mail to someone with their mail address --sub --subject                   option for --mail --send-mail flag to add a subject (optional)

 Only for Google Chrome
 -i --incog --incognito            open Google Chrome in incognito mode -p --profile                      set a specific chrome profile for searching -l --list                         list all the chrome profiles

 EXAMPLES:

-For every web-browser
+For any web-browser
-ggl why programmers hate everyone ggl "What's the capital of Russia" ggl 'What does the word "retarded" mean' ggl --img a flycatcher ggl --video how to learn to code ggl -yt stuxnet documentary ggl -w computer science terminologies ggl --git taraqfarhan/ggl ggl --stack "what language is used to write unix commands" ggl --ddg why duckduckgo is better than google ggl --gmail contract proposal ggl --chatgpt why we should even bother about the command line interface ggl --send-mail taraqfarhan@gmail.com send me the docs asap
+ggl why programmers hate everyone ggl "What's the capital of Russia" ggl 'What does the word "retarded" mean' ggl -yt stuxnet documentary ggl --img a flycatcher ggl --video how to learn to code ggl -w computer science terminologies ggl --git taraqfarhan/ggl ggl --stack "what language is used to write unix commands" ggl --ddg why duckduckgo is better than google ggl --chatgpt why we should even bother about the command line interface

+Mail (gmail)
+ggl --gmail contract proposal
+ggl --send-mail taraqfarhan@gmail.com send me the docs asap ggl --mail taraqfarhan@gmail.com --sub "Assignment Submission" submit your assignment by tomorrow

 Specific to Google Chrome only ggl -p 3 online train ticket